devsingh1234/yashsinghcs.github.io/README.md

 # yashsinghcs.github.io
-this is a html code for my github account yashsinghcs
+this is a html code for my github account yashsinghcs.github.io